Water main flushing program helps preserve water quality

 Crews take samples to test the water during the process.

-They do it by forcing water through the mains at a high speed.
+Our annual water main flushing program is designed to help improve water quality throughout the city.
+We visit around three neighbourhoods each year to force water through the mains at a high speed.
 This cleans the inside of the pipes.
 It also tests the water system valves and hydrants to make sure everything is working properly.

 The water used to flush the mains is drained out of hydrants and into the sewer.